trevorstenson/eau2-TeamRP/report/doc.md

 Additionally, the network layer has been built, including the serialization of all messages and data types needed for communication among nodes.
 However, the actual logic to connect and pass data between nodes has not been implemented.

 The distributed KVStore has been brought together for full networking functionality.
 Currently the code samples provided through milestone three run properly with our system.
-Milestone 4 runs from a networking perspective, but do to memory issues with the DataFrame::fromVisitor method, we cannot run the example provided.
+Milestone 4 runs from a networking perspective, but due to memory issues with the DataFrame::fromVisitor method, we cannot run the example provided.
 Instead, we have implemented a simplified version that does not require the DataFrame::fromVisitor method.

-Our goal for next week is to fix this memory issue and fully implement 7 degrees on Linus!
+For Milestone 5, we have successfully implemented basic functionality for the Linus application by building upon the starter code provided.
+Currently, our application successfully runs on a single node without any networking functionality for a subset of data.
+We decided to first implement it this way because we were not fully confident in our networking layer's reliability due to both connectivity issues during network setup, as well as a lack of failure mechanisms when data happened to be lost.
+Because the Linus application requires so much data to fully process the result, we did not trust our initial networking layer to handle that load.
+Additionally, it was much easier to debug the Linus functionality without worrying about any potential networking issues popping up.